josafatburmeister/BirdSongIdentification/README.md

     └── spectrograms.csv
 ```

-**Listing 3**: Example of the directory structure that is used to pass data between the spectrogram creation and the model training stage.
+**Listing <a name="listing-directory-structure-spectrogram-creation">4</a>**: Example of the directory structure that is used to pass data between the spectrogram creation and the model training stage of our pipeline.

-**Table 3**: Example of a label file in CSV format used for spectrogram labeling in our pipeline.
+**Table <a name="table-spectrogram-label-file">3</a>**: Example of a label file in CSV format used for spectrogram labeling in our pipeline.

 | id     | file_path    | Turdus_merula_song | Turdus_merula_call | Erithacus_rubecula_song | Erithacus_rubecula_call |
 | ------ | ------------ | ------------------ | ------------------ | ----------------------- | ----------------------- |